the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 ...
 ~~~~~~~

-Second, implement the data you want to return from a mocked API request with a JavaScript Promise and use it for the axios mock.
-Afterward, we can render our component and assume that the correct data is mocked for our API request:
+Next, implement the data you want returned from the mocked API request with a JavaScript Promise, and use it for the axios mock.
+Afterward, we can render our component and assume the correct data is mocked for our API request:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~